blaiprat/jquery.animateSprite/README.md

 Release notes
 -------------
+**1.1.2** Added a fancy page to explain the plugin (http://blaiprat.github.com/jquery.animateSprite).
+Renamed "showFrame" to "frame"

 **1.1** Refacotred the plugin.
 Added new methods so it's easier to control what the plugin is doing.
 Also now it chains correctly and controls multiple jquery objects instead of one